 To set up an appointment to have your pet spayed or to learn more about this procedure, call or visit our clinic.
-If you are struggling with the decision of whether to spay your pet, please call us so we can discuss your concerns.
+If you are struggling with the decision of whether to spay your pet, feel free to call us so we can discuss your concerns.

 To set up an appointment to have your pet neutered or to learn more about this procedure, please call or visit our clinic.
-If you are struggling with the decision of whether to neuter your pet, please call us or stop by so we can discuss your concerns.
+If you are struggling with the decision of whether to neuter your pet, feel free to call us or stop by so we can discuss your concerns.

-Probably the most common soft tissue surgery performed on pets is the removal of masses, or lumps.
-Most of these masses, once removed and tested, are found to be benign (nonharmful); however, occasionally they are more serious.
-Early removal and accurate diagnosis of a lump is necessary to improve the outcome in your pet if the mass is cancerous.
+We perform many types of soft tissue surgeries at our clinic.
+Soft tissue surgeries are those that are not associated with bone.
+Probably the most common soft tissue surgery performed on pets is the removal of masses.
+Most of these masses, once removed and tested, are found to be benign (nonharmful).
+Occasionally, they are more serious.
+Early removal and accurate diagnosis of a mass are necessary to improve the outcome in your pet if it is cancerous.